Subadditivity of Kodaira dimensions for fibrations of three-folds in positive characteristics: Introduction

-We use $\sim$ (resp. $\sim_{\mathbb{Q}}$) for linear (resp. $\mathbb{Q}$-linear) equivalence between AC (resp. $\mathbb{Q}$-AC) divisors.
-We use $\simeq$ for quasi-isomorphism between objects in a derived category, and use $\cong$ for the isomorphism between sheaves or schemes.

-\begin{Acknowledgments} The author expresses his gratitude to Dr. Sho Ejiri for many useful discussions, and to Prof. Zsolt Patakfalvi and Chenyang Xu for some useful communications about numerical criterion of isotriviality.
-The author is supported by grant NSFC (No. 11401358 and No. 11531009). \end{Acknowledgments}
+\begin{Acknowledgments} The author expresses his gratitude to Dr. Sho Ejiri for many useful discussions, and to Prof. Zsolt Patakfalvi and Chenyang Xu for some useful communications.
+He is very grateful to the anonymous referees for pointing out many inaccuracies and giving valuable suggestions to improve this paper.
+The author is supported by grant NSFC (No. 11771260 and No. 11531009). \end{Acknowledgments}